Rickey07/React-music-player-Lofi/README.md

 3. Wait for sometime to install node modules.
 4. Run the command `npm start`.
 5. Enjoy :) .
+### Want to run it locally!
+Follow the Steps:-

+1. Clone it.
+2. Run the command `npm install` in your directory.
+3. Wait for sometime to install node modules.
+4. Run the command `npm start`.
+5. Enjoy :) .
 ### Acknowledgements:-

 1. [chillhop](https:chillhop.com) :- For providing the data.